Updated March 31, 2026

 - Workers' compensation is required in Ohio for businesses with 1+ employees, with noted exemptions for sole proprietors, partners, LLC members, and family farm corporate officers.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents should be reviewed before requesting a quote.
+- Most commercial leases in Ohio require proof of general liability coverage, so lease documents should be reviewed before requesting a quote.

 - Coverage terms, endorsements, and proof requirements can vary by carrier, so driving school policy coverage should be matched to the vehicles, instructors, and lesson structure actually used.